 – 2 Corinthians 6: 1-13

-Paul begs the church of Corinth to open their hearts.
+Here, Paul is begging the church of Corinth to open their hearts.
 He says, “Look!
 You see all that I have suffered?
 You see the sleepless nights and the hardship and heart break?
 I have opened my heart to you.
 And it’s worth it.
 It’s worth the gospel.
 It’s worth Christ.”

-Doesn’t God ask us the same thing everyday?
-Is that not what God calls us to do?
-He commands it in different ways: love your neighbor, give out of poverty, clothe the naked, shout my name from the rooftops, pray to Me often, trust me fully.
+Does our Father not call us to the same thing?
+He commands it in different ways: love your neighbor, give out of poverty, clothe the naked, shout my name from the rooftops, pray to Me always, trust me fully.
 But He is asking the same things each time: open Your hearts to Me.
 Let Me in.
 I am worth it.
 Find life in Me.
 I am all You have ever wanted.